entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 3. Find the Strapi configuration page in the page tree and click on the three dots representing the `Actions` icon
 4. Select `Design` from the drop-down
 5. Click on the `Widgets` tab in the right panel and expand the `User` section
-6. Drag and drop the Strapi Config Widget into an empty frame in the middle panel
+6. Drag and drop the Strapi Config Widget into an empty frame in the Page Designer

 ![strapi-config-page-designer.png](./strapi-images/strapi-config-page-designer.png)